-Quizzes and the Midterm and Final Exams will be taken remotely online on Canvas and they all will be open book.
-Open book means that you can use the textbook, lecture presentations, and your lecture notes while taking the quizzes and exams.
-However, the quizzes and exams must be your own work and there must be NO collusion with other people.
-Quizzes and exams only sample the student's knowledge.
-As an incentive to learn all of the material and to deter cheating, scrambled questions will be presented one at time and are locked after submitting the answer.
+Quizzes will be taken remotely online on Canvas, and they are open book.
+Open book means that you can obtain primary information from the textbook, lecture presentations, your lecture notes, and the internet while taking the quizzes.
+However, the quizzes must be your own work and there must be NO collusion with other people by any means.
+You cannot ask others for the answer by any method.
+Quizzes and exams only sample student's knowledge.
+As an incentive to learn all the material and to deter cheating, scrambled questions will be presented one at time and are locked after submitting the answer.